Bartosz-D3V/Full-Stack-ToDo-MVC/README.md

 ## Clarification ##
 This is one of my first "Full-stack" projects.
 It is a simple to do MVC application created using technology stack described in the next section.
-The pure purpose of this project was to learn & practice specific libraries.
+The pure purpose of this project was to learn & practice specific libraries and frameworks.

 ## Technologies ##